 The solution to this problem can be found in the Group Policy Editor, but you’ll need to launch this utility with administrative privileges.
 To do so, click the Start Menu and type gpedit.msc.
 The top result should be the Local Group Policy Editor as shown in the screenshot below.

 Right-click on the gpedit.msc result and select Run as Administrator.
-In the Group Policy Editor, use the hierarchical list of options on the left side of the window to navigate to Computer Configuration > Administrative Templates > Windows Components > Data and Preview Builds.
+In the Group Policy Editor, use the hierarchical list of options on the left side of the window to navigate to Computer Configuration > Administrative Templates > Windows Components > Data Collection and Preview Builds.

-With Data and Preview Builds selected, you’ll see an option labeled Allow Telemetry on the right side of the window.
+With Data Collection and Preview Builds selected, you’ll see an option labeled Allow Telemetry on the right side of the window.
 Double-click it to change its options.

 At the top of the Allow Telemetry options window, click Enabled.
 Don’t freak out, privacy advocates.
 This is a temporary change and we’ll soon turn Windows 10 telemetry back off.
 With Telemetry Enabled, click the drop-down box in the Options section and choose 3 – Full.